 More active exercise is great, including stronger asanas and vinyasas, or aeorobic workouts as in a gym, better yet hiking or climbing in nature.
 Kapha types need to push themselves, exerting themselves with more effort, challenging their inertia.
-They need to sweat to improve their circulation and Ayurveda recommends various sweating, steam or svedana therapies after with oil massage with warming oils.
+They need to sweat to improve their circulation and Ayurveda recommends various sweating, steam, sauna or svedana therapies after with oil massage with warming oils.

 At a psychological and spiritual level, Kaphas also require movement, creating space, letting go of the past, developing detachment, and release from memories and clinging emotions.
 They need to develop independence and a more assertive nature.

 Kaphas must keep their minds active, studying, thinking and learning, whether mundane topics or yogic texts and Vedantic philosophy.
 Chanting mantras can be helpful, or reading inspirational biographies.
 Concentration exercises are very helpful.
 They must avoid mere enjoyment or indulgence or dependency upon external stimulation.
 Particularly to be avoided is sleep during the day,

 Devotion is natural to their watery and receptive nature, including chanting and kirtans, bringing energy and inspiration into body and mind.
 Kaphas like to help, serve and care for others and so Karma Yoga is excellent, cultivating an attitude of service, support and working with others.